indomie858/JournalLogger/README.md

 # JournalLogger - JavaFX Application
-This app is for logging journal entries for labs in CIT 496P (CSUN)
+I made this app for logging journal entries for labs in CIT 496P (CSUN)

 ### Prerequisites
 - JDK 15